Financing Study Abroad

 programs we offer, visit the Study Abroad Portal to

 research options that are good fits for your budget and academic needs.
 Additionally, to research Winthrop-based scholarship opportunities for financial

-support to study abroad, visit our Scholarships section of the Study Abroad Portal.
+support to study abroad, visit the Winthrop Study Abroad Scholarships page and the External Scholarships sections of the Study Abroad Portal.

 Winthrop students are able to use ALL of their financial aid (scholarships, grants, and loans) toward the cost of a semester or full-year study abroad experience.
 For summer programs, additional loans are available.
 To learn more, students are responsible for discussing their specific financial

 aid package with Winthrop’s Office of Financial Aid.
 These

 conversations are tremendously important to make sure that students understand